ouspg/CryptoCourse/README.md

 ### Provided virtual machine

-Download urls for pre-configured virtual machines with Ubuntu 20 LTS can be found from the Moodle page.
+Download urls for pre-configured virtual machines with Ubuntu can be found from the Moodle page.

 There are two different versions; for VMware and Virtualbox.
 Download suitable for your needs.
-If you don't know which one, use VMware one which might bring better performance.
+If you don't know which one, use VMware one which might offer better performance.

-You can download VMware Player from [here.](https://my.vmware.com/en/web/vmware/downloads/info/slug/desktop_end_user_computing/vmware_workstation_player/16_0)
+You can download VMware Player from [here.](https://my.vmware.com/en/web/vmware/downloads/info/slug/desktop_end_user_computing/vmware_workstation_player/17_0)

 Following credentials are used for the virtual machine: